rawrmaan/restyped/README.md

 - Your API should be defined in one interface, exported as `{my_api_name}API` from a file ending in `.d.ts`
 - Each route is a top level key in the interface.
 You should exclude any prefixes like `/api/`.
-- Each route can have keys of valid HTTP methods, up to one of each:
+- Each route can have up to one key per valid HTTP method:
   - `GET`, `POST`, `PUT`, `PATCH`, `DELETE`, or `HEAD`
-- Each HTTP method can define any of the following properties:
+- Each HTTP method can have one or more of the following keys:
   - `params`: Route params in the URL (e.g. `/users/:id` would have `id` as a param)
   - `query`: Query string params, typically used in `GET` requests (e.g. `req.query` in express)
   - `body`: JSON body object (e.g. `req.body` in express or `data` object in an axios request)